pieterhartel/html-diff/README.md

 # HTML-Diff: HTML-formatted diff'ing of HTML snippets

-Compares two HTML snippets strings and returns the diff as a valid HTML snippet with changes wrapped in <del> and <ins> tags.
+Compares two HTML snippets strings and returns the diff as a valid HTML snippet with changes wrapped in &lt;del&gt; and &lt;ins&gt; tags.

 Relies on ```BeautifulSoup4``` with ```html.parser``` backend for HTML parsing and dumping.